NA-MIC/ProjectWeek/PW38_2023_GranCanaria/MONAILabel_Workshop.md

 * The workshop will be recorded and made available.

-*Big thanks in advance to the AWS, NVIDIA and Slicer teams for providing this activity!*
+*Big thanks in advance to the AWS, NVIDIA, IDC, and Slicer teams for providing this activity!*